 Grandparents have the right to request visitation with their grandchildren.
 They can either file a petition of their own or join a custody, divorce, or visitation case already in progress.
 As with parental visitation and custody, grandparents must show that visiting with their grandchildren is in the children’s best interests and that the children would be harmed by not seeing their grandparents.

-- The children have lived with the grandparents for more than half the year.
+- The children have lived with their grandparents for more than half the year.

 - The grandparents supported the children financially for one year or more.